auth0/react-native-lock/README.md

 Click `<YourAppName>.xcodeproj` in the project navigator and go the `Build Settings` tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 Look for `Other Linker Flags` and change the current value for `$(inherited)`.

+> Also make sure you are not adding `use_frameworks!` in your Podfile, there is a known issue with Dynamic Frameworks that needs to be fixed.

 ### Android

 #### rnpm